-Comparison Description contains Searches for a term without any special qualifying delimiters equals Searches for an exact match when the term is wrapped in quotation marks ("")

-Comparison Description regex Searches for values that match a Java-style regular expression delimited by a forward slash (/) Example: /eas.+?/ Note: This comparison is not available in the remediation plugins. number range Searches for a range of numbers using the standard mathematical interval notation of parentheses and/or brackets to indicate whether the endpoints are excluded or included respectively.
-Example: (2,4] indicates greater than two and less than or equal to four not equal Excludes issues specified by the string when you precede the string with the exclamation character (!)
-Example: file: !Main.java returns all issues that are not in Main.java file:ApplicationContext.java category:SQL Injection returns only SQL injection issues found in ApplicationContext.java.
+Comparison Description contains Searches for a term without any special qualifying delimiters equals Searches for an exact match when the term is wrapped in quotation marks (" ") regex Searches for values that match a Java-style regular expression delimited by a forward slash (/) Example: /eas.+?/ Note: This comparison is not available in the remediation plugins. number range Searches for a range of numbers using the standard mathematical interval notation of parentheses and/or brackets to indicate whether the endpoints are excluded or included respectively Example: (2,4] indicates greater than two and less than or equal to four not equal Excludes issues specified by the string when you precede the string with the exclamation character (!)
+Example: file:!Main.java returns all issues that are not in Main.java file:ApplicationContext.java category:SQL Injection returns only SQL injection issues found in ApplicationContext.java.

 You can further qualify search terms with modifiers.
-The syntax for using a modifier is modifier: <search_term>.
-For more information, see "Search Modifiers" below.
+The syntax for using a modifier is modifier:<search_term>.